jonatoj/API-Capstone/README.md

 ## What's for Dinner?

-**Introduction**
+**Introduction:**
-What's for Dinner is a web application to help you search for meal plan ideas by different cuisines.
+ What's for Dinner is a web application to help you search for meal plan ideas by inputting the meal type and ten different cuisines.

 A live version of the application can be found at: https://jonatoj.github.io/What-s-For-Dinner/.